Licensed & Insured • Kitchener, Ontario

 add

-Common signs include persistent window condensation during winter, musty or stale odours that do not clear, visible mould in bathrooms or on closet walls near exterior surfaces, and a stuffy feeling that improves when you open a window.
-Doors that pull shut on their own when the range hood or dryer runs indicate negative pressure.
-If your home was built or significantly renovated in the last 15 years and does not have an HRV or whole-house ventilation, it likely has insufficient fresh air exchange.
+Common signs include persistent window condensation during winter, musty or stale odours that do not clear, visible mould on closet walls near exterior surfaces, and a stuffy feeling that improves when you open a window.
+Interior doors that pull shut on their own when the dryer runs indicate negative pressure.
+If your home was built or significantly renovated in the last 15 years and does not have an HRV or whole-house ventilation, it likely has insufficient fresh air exchange regardless of whether you have noticed symptoms yet.

 add